 Park rangers say that parts of Olympic National Park see nearly 12 feet of rain a year.

-Like Mount Rainier, the Olympic Peninsula is heavily influenced by storms systems that move in from the Pacific Ocean.
+Like Mount Rainier, the Olympic Peninsula is heavily influenced by storm systems that move in from the Pacific Ocean.

 Because of all the rain, visitors can find several temperate rain forests in the park.